okarthikb/nand2tetris/README.md

 # From NAND to Tetris
-This repo contains my solutions to problems in the nand2tetris course.
+This repo contains my solutions to exercises in the nand2tetris course.